nikr/Coding-Standards/README.md

 ```
 Customer.Name NOT Customer.CustomerName
 ```
-18. Try to prefix Boolean variables and properties with “Can”, “Is” or “Has”.
+18. Try to prefix Boolean variables and properties with "Can", "Is" or "Has".
 19. Append computational qualifiers to variable names like Average, Count, Sum, Min, and Max where appropriate.
 20. When defining a root namespace, use a Product, Company, or Developer Name as the root.
 Example: